Bishop England High School: Athletics

-In a close of the 2010's special edition, the Bishop England athletic program was named number one in the state of South Carolina, regardless of size, by Sports Illustrated, In 2013, sports publication MaxPreps ranked Bishop England's athletic program 5th in the nation in a combined rankings list of both public and private schools.
+In a 2005 edition, the Bishop England athletic program was named number one in the state of South Carolina, regardless of size, by Sports Illustrated, In 2013, sports publication MaxPreps ranked Bishop England's athletic program 5th in the nation in a combined rankings list of both public and private schools.
 That same year, USA Today named Bishop England among the top 10 high school athletic programs in the U.S., writing that "the Bishops carry a tradition of dominance unmatched in the state of South Carolina and much of the Southeast."
 In a 2020 special report, MaxPreps again named Bishop England the state's most successful high school athletic program.
 The publication also ranked the school within the top 5 high school programs in the nation, writing that "no other high school athletic program in the American South has been so dominant, in so many sports, for so long."
 The school has been awarded the SC Athletic Director's Cup for 20 consecutive years, given to the top athletic program in the state.

 The volleyball program currently holds the national record for state championships with 28 overall.
 The team won every state title between 2000 and 2017, and their championship win on November 4, 2017, gave them an 18th consecutive title, also a national record.
 Bishop England's overall state title count in all sports currently stands at 155, the highest of any South Carolina school.

 It is one of three private schools in the state that compete in the SCHSL instead of SCISA, along with Christ Church and St. Joseph's School, both located in Greenville.
 The Bishops compete in the AAA division.
 The Be a Bishop Backer Club, dubbed "the Triple B Club", funds a staff of on-campus medical trainers for BE athletes.

 Bishop England’s primary rival across all sports is Porter-Gaud School.
 The rivalry dates back over 100 years and is one of the most prominent in Charleston-area high school sports.
 In girls’ sports, a heavy rivalry with Ashley Hall also exists.